 No matter what breed or age your dog is, it’s important to keep him protected from fleas.
-They’re itchy, fast traveling, and a surefire way to create chaos in any household.
+They’re itchy, they travel fast, and are a surefire way to create chaos in any household.
 Here’s the catch: Many popular flea prevention methods are not safe for puppies.

 Flea collars are one preventive method of keeping pets free of fleas (and sometimes ticks).
 These collars are made of plastic and contain insecticides and pesticides such as tetrachlorvinphos, propoxur, and flumethrin, among others.
 The purpose of these chemicals is to kill and repel bugs, though 2020 reports from the Center for Biological Diversity suggest that the two chemicals found in Seresto collars — flumethrin and imidacloprid — may be harmful to pets.
 At this time, though, the U.S. Environmental Protection Agency has not issued a warning or recall for these items.